- Future Students

 General Transfer Applicants

-If you are not eligible as a College Block Credit Transfer applicant, you are considered a General Transfer Applicant.
+If you have previous postsecondary experience and are not eligible as a College Block Credit Transfer applicant, you are considered a General Transfer Applicant.

 Part-time Study for Professionals